VfB

 I always try

-and book a place on the end of a row, preferably in a place that gives me a
+and book a place at the end of a row, preferably in a place that gives me a

 the far end.

-corner at the same end to me, which housed the visiting supporters ultras.
+corner at the same end as me, which housed the visiting supporters ultras.
 Another

-Neckarstadion had changed massively over the previous twenty five years.
-It
+Haupttribune.
+The Neckarstadion had changed massively over the previous twenty-five years.

 once had a running track, a main stand with the rest being open terracing apart